GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-based-baselines.md

 {{</ callout >}}

-The next page contains an example profile, which accomplishes the following actions:
+Below is an example profile, which accomplishes the following actions:

 -   Imports the FedRAMP Moderate baseline